(All fields required)

 Our Division of Adolescent Medicine provides outpatient treatment to children and adolescents up to 21 years of age.

 A comprehensive outpatient treatment team evaluates the patient, identifies his or her specific needs, develops a treatment plan and coordinates care.
 We work to help identify necessary disciplines and involve other providers in the care process.
 Our full-service interdisciplinary treatment team includes:

-The partial hospitalization program is a comprehensive outpatient treatment option for adolescents ages 12 to 17.
+The partial hospitalization program is a comprehensive outpatient treatment option for adolescents ages 12 to 18 who are actively attending high school.
 Partial hospitalization can assist adolescents in transitioning from an inpatient stay to a daily routine within their home environment and can also be considered as a treatment alternative to inpatient hospitalization.